A checklist for buying ASX Listed Investment Companies (LICs) shares

-Around late September it struck me that some investors buying WAM Capital (WAM) & WAM Leaders (WLE) may not have considered some alternatives.
+Around late September it struck me that some investors buying WAM Capital (ASX:WAM) & WAM Leaders (ASX:WLE) may not have considered some alternatives.
 Was there potentially cheaper back door entries into these stocks available?
 Continue reading “WHICH WAM LEADERS TO FOLLOW, SPECIAL SITUATION INVESTING & APW”

 When I come across articles about how Australian investors need more diversification it often does not refer to potentially changing tax laws.
 There is a bit of overlap with these themes but there are different issues to consider.

 I have commented on the CYA situation numerous times on the blog.
 One of the reasons I started blogging is I find it a useful discipline to force me to go back and look at my notes when I entered a stock.
 I first purchased CYA in September last year thinking that over the next year or two it was highly likely Wilson would gain control.
-Continue reading “WIDE RANGE OF RECENT SHARE PRICE PERFORMANCE IN THE WILSON STABLE”
+Continue reading “WAM CAPITAL, RECENT WILSON LIC PERFORMANCE, WAM MICROCAP”

 Is WAM a good investment?

-Previously I couldn’t see much difference between CYA and WAM (apart from WAM costing 30% more!) although today’s announcement has clarified things to some extent.
+Previously I couldn’t see much difference between Century Australia (ASX:CYA) and WAM Capital (ASX:WAM) (apart from WAM costing 30% more!) although today’s announcement has clarified things to some extent.